 Recalling the UN Convention on the rights of people with disabilities, the Geneva principles paragraph 11, 13, 14 and 15, Tunis Commitment paras 20, 22 and 24, and reaffirming the commitment to providing equitable access to information and knowledge for all, building ICT capacity for all and confidence in the use of ICTs by all, including youth, older persons, women, indigenous and nomadic peoples, people with disabilities, the unemployed, the poor, migrants, refugees and internally displaced people and remote and rural communities, it is crucial to increase the participation of vulnerable people in the building process of information Society and to make their voice heard by stakeholders and policy-makers at different levels.
 It can allow the most fragile groups of citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as tolls as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.

-As appropriate, this chapeau language does not preclude the possibility that individual groups of vulnerable people may need to be referenced specifically in some action lines.
-We recommend that this chapeau language should be explicitly referenced at the beginning of each action line.
+We recall that governments and other stakeholders make utmost efforts to collaborate, considering a multi-stakeholder approach as referenced in paragraph 37 of the Tunis Agenda, regarding issued mentioned in these documents.

+This chapeau language applies to each action line.

-We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
-It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies
+[We recommend the inclusion of “knowledge societies” as it emphasizes the progress made in the development of Information Society, and therefore shows the successes of the WSIS process.
+It also indicates the current thought on the need to move beyond information society and stress on the importance of knowledge for societies and for economies]